our crew and supporters

 Manawatū Regional Manager

-Suz leads outreach education programmes and community support in Palmerston North, NZ with heart and true vibrancy.
+Suz leads outreach education programmes and community support in Palmerston North, with heart and true vibrancy.

-These queens are doing good mahi.
-Koha ($donation) from each organic period. tee sold gets free Wā Cups to the womxns health collectives we support. #breakthetaboo with this tee
+These queens are doing good mahi (work).
+Koha ($donation) from each organic period. tee sold, goes towards free Wā Cups for the womxns health collectives we support. #breakthetaboo with this tee.

 Order from Mahina: